More at rubyonrails.org:

 end

-Nested routes allow you to capture this relationship in your routing.
-In this case, you could include this route declaration:
+Nested route declarations allow you to capture this relationship in your routing:

 resources :magazines do